Article 12.2 - Definitions

 Street Vista.
 A view framed by buildings at the termination of the axis of a thoroughfare or large neighborhood street.

 Street Yard.
 The area of land along the front property line parallel to a right-of-way reserved for tree planting and landscaping.
-Also called street tree planting easement.
+Also called street tree planting easement or Green Zone.

-Collector (Class V).
-A roadway which assembles traffic from local streets, and distributes it to the nearest arterial street.
-The Class V road provides direct primary access to low/medium density land uses.
+Collector.
+A roadway which assemble traffic from local streets, and distributes it to the nearest thoroughfare.
+The collector road provides direct primary access to low/medium density land uses.
 It is designed to carry low to moderate traffic volumes at low to moderate speeds.

-Streets (Town of Huntersville classification).
-Town street classification refers to the hierarchy of low speed, interconnected streets with pedestrian orientation of buildings and a fine grained section which includes street tree planting and sidewalks either side of pavement.
-Specific street types are illustrated in Article 5, Streets, of this ordinance.
+Town Streets (Town of Huntersville classification).
+Town Street classification refers to the hierarchy of low speed, interconnected streets with pedestrian orientation of buildings and a fine-grained section which includes street tree plantings and sidewalks on either side of pavement.
 The required street elements can be assembled in a variety of ways depending on the fronting uses and the function/rank of the street in the hierarchy.
-Streets meeting the standards of Article 5 are eligible for acceptance and maintenance by the town as public streets.
-Alleys may be accepted for public maintenance only if they serve a broad public purpose.
+Streets meeting the standards of Article 5 and the Engineering Standards and Procedures Manual (ESAPM) are eligible for acceptance and maintenance by the Town as public streets.
 Residential alleys will generally remain private.

 Structure.
 Anything constructed, installed, or portable, the use of which requires a location on a parcel of land.
 This includes a fixed or movable building which can be used for residential, business, commercial, agricultural, or office purposes, either temporarily or permanently.
 "Structure" also includes, but is not limited to, swimming pools, tennis courts, signs, cisterns, sewage treatment plants, sheds, docks, mooring areas, and similar accessory construction.